XTLS/Xray-docs-next/docs/en/config/fakedns.md

 # FakeDNS

-FakeDNS is used to obtain target domain names by forging DNS, which can reduce the delay in DNS queries and work with transparent proxies to obtain target domain names.
+FakeDNS obtains target domain names by forging DNS responses.
+It can reduce latency during DNS queries and assist transparent proxies in acquiring target domain names.

 ::: warning
-FakeDNS may contaminate the local DNS and cause "network unreachable" after Xray is closed.
+FakeDNS may pollute the local DNS cache, causing "no network access" after Xray is closed.
 :::

 ## FakeDNSObject